32-2613. Application for agency license; financial responsibility; notice and opportunity to supply additional information

 3. A certificate of workers' compensation insurance.

-4. A completed form describing the agency's training program for employees as described in section 32-2632, subsection A, including training requirements for and identification of armed security guards employed by the agency.
+4. A completed form describing the agency's training program for employees as described in section 32-2632, subsection A, including training requirements for and identification of armed security guards employed by the agency and the identification of registered firearms safety training instructors and registered security guard training instructors used by the agency.
 The form shall be as prescribed by the director and require such information as the director deems necessary.

 D. If an application is incomplete, the department shall notify the applicant pursuant to section 41-1074.
 If the department requires additional information to make a decision on licensure, the department shall notify the applicant pursuant to section 41-1075.
 The department shall send notices under this subsection to the applicant's last known residential address and shall include sufficient information to assist the applicant to complete the application process.
 The applicant has forty-five calendar days from the date of notification to provide the additional documentation.
 If the applicant fails to respond within forty-five calendar days, the application and any certificates issued are automatically suspended until the department receives the necessary documentation to approve or deny the application.